Does the design of my house affect the design wind pressures on my garage door?

 Wayne-Dalton doors do meet these requirements, but the required design pressures for a partially enclosed structure are substantially higher than for an enclosed structure.
 Note that the WindSafe Safety Level tables are not applicable to partially enclosed structures.

-I need to replace my existing garage door.
-Do I have to get a wind loaded door?
-Do I have to have a permit?
+When replacing my garage door, do I have to get a wind loaded door?
+Do I need e a permit?

 You will need to contact your local building official.
 The local authority has jurisdiction and makes the sole determination for all permitting and wind load requirements.

 Is Wayne Dalton responsible for making sure the building frame can support the wind pressures imposed by the garage door?